felipegb94/compressive-spad-lidar-cvpr22/README.md

 3. `PSeriesFourierCoding`: This class corresponds to **Gray-based Fourier** coding scheme.
 This coding scheme samples frequencies from the Fourier matrix by doubling the frequency that is sampled.
 Once it cannot double the frequency anymore, it reverts back to `TruncatedFourierCoding` and samples the remaining frequencies from lowest to highest
 4. `GrayCoding`: This class corresponds to **Continuous Gray** coding scheme.
 This coding scheme is exactly the same as Gray coding when `K == log2(N)`.
 For all other `K` values the Gray codes are linearly interpolated.
 Note that this scheme is only valid for `K <= log2(N)`.
 For a coding scheme that uses approximately binary codes and supports `K > log2(N)`, see `PSeriesGray` below.
 5. `IdentityCoding`: This class corresponds to **Full-resolution Histograms** where no compression is applied.
+6. `TimestampCoding`: This class corresponds to **Timestamp Transfer** approach.
+This is not necessarily a coding scheme.
+This approach simply truncated the number of timestamps used to generate the histograms

 Furthermore, the following classes have a ont-to-one correspondence with the coding schemes described in the supplementary document: